-How to shake off your Christmas stress
+Don’t let stress ruin your Christmas

 - Recall those moments of peace and calm.
 See what you saw, hear what you heard, feel how good you felt.

 - If you have difficulty achieving this, just pretend you can – it works just as well.
-Sit and relax into the memory for a few minutes.
+Sit and relax in the memory for a few minutes.

 - As you recall the CCC memory, imagine it getting brighter and bolder, the sounds becoming crystal clear, and notice where the relaxed feeling starts.
 Breathe at the same rate as when you are CCC.